 Over the years, I have found that most people are a bit confused by this.
-There have two concerns:
+They have two concerns:

 *Note About Health Insurance:

-Automobile insurance is the first and required source of payments for any medical bills in an automobile accident.
-Medical/health insurance is the second source of payments.
+Automobile insurance is the first and required source of payment for any medical bills in an automobile accident.
+Medical/health insurance is the second source of payment.
 If and when you exhaust the limits of your automobile insurance coverage, your healthcare providers can start billing your medical/health insurance.

 As long as the proper procedures are followed, your medical/health insurance will be responsible for paying your bills, per the terms of your insurance coverage.
-It is important to note that your medical bills in an automobile accident case must first be submitted to your automobile insurance carrier, and then to your health insurance (if you have health insurance).
-Failure to submit the bills in a proper and timely fashion may result in you becoming personally responsible for the bills.
+It is important to note that your medical bills in an automobile accident case must first be submitted to your automobile insurance carrier and then to your health insurance (if you have health insurance).
+If you fail to submit the bills in a proper and timely fashion, you may become personally responsible for paying them.

 Income Loss Benefits

 - Recommended minimum: $1,000 a month/$5,000 total